 This nonprofit company registration is for local customers who have their own address somewhere in the UK, and who want to keep the company limited by guarantee start-up process fast and simple.

 NO HIDDEN COSTS

-This company limited by guarantee start-up is for people who need the essential non-profit company establishment in addition to extra documentation sent by post and provided by e-mail.
+This NGO company limited by guarantee start-up is for people who need the essential non-profit company establishment in addition to extra formation document sent by post and provided by e-mail.

 NO HIDDEN FEES

-This proposal is for consumers who want all the typical trappings of formal company limited by guarantee incorporation with great bound documents.
+This nonprofit setup proposal is for consumers who want all the typical trappings of formal company limited by guarantee incorporation with great bound documents plus extra corporate features.

 ANNUAL FEES FROM £75.00

-This proposal of a new company limited by guarantee creation package is for local consumers, who want to open a company limited by guarantee with the legal address in Central of London.
+The best offer of a new company limited by guarantee creation package is for local consumers, who want to open a company limited by guarantee with the legal business address in Central of London.